OpenKinect/libfreenect/README.md

 ### Arch Linux

-There is a [libfreenect-git](https://aur.archlinux.org/packages/libfreenect-git/) PKGBUILD in the AUR.
+There is a [libfreenect](https://aur.archlinux.org/packages/libfreenect) PKGBUILD in the AUR.
+Alternately, the [libfreenect-git](https://aur.archlinux.org/packages/libfreenect-git) PKGBUILD builds the very latest.

 ## Windows